 This part extracts optional settings for the ODE solver that can be set in the main script (defaults are set in prelim_checks).
 The useode option decides whether to calculate the model results using the ODEs in derivatives.m, or the analytical solution in simplefun.m.
 Using eventson=1 turns on the events handling.
 Also modify the sub-function at the bottom of this function!
 Further in this section, initial values can be determined by a parameter (overwrite parts of X0), and zero-variate data can be calculated.
 See the example BYOM files for more information.

-useode = glo.useode; % calculate model using ODE solver (1) or analytical solution (0) eventson = glo.eventson; % events function on (1) or off (0) stiff = glo.stiff; % set to 1 to use a stiff solver instead of the standard one % Unpack the vector X0v, which is X0mat for one scenario X0 = X0v(2:end); % these are the intitial states for a scenario % % if needed, extract parameters from par that influence initial states in X0 % Ci0 = par.Ci0(1); % example: parameter for the internal concentration % X0(2) = Ci0; % put this parameter in the correct location of the initial vector % if needed, calculate model values for zero-variate data from parameter set if ~isempty(zvd) zvd.ku(3) = par.Piw(1) * par.ke(1); % add model prediction as third value end
+useode = glo.useode; % calculate model using ODE solver (1) or analytical solution (0) eventson = glo.eventson; % events function on (1) or off (0) stiff = glo.stiff; % set to 1 or 2 to use a stiff solver instead of the standard one % Unpack the vector X0v, which is X0mat for one scenario X0 = X0v(2:end); % these are the intitial states for a scenario % % if needed, extract parameters from par that influence initial states in X0 % Ci0 = par.Ci0(1); % example: parameter for the internal concentration % X0(2) = Ci0; % put this parameter in the correct location of the initial vector % if needed, calculate model values for zero-variate data from parameter set if ~isempty(zvd) zvd.ku(3) = par.Piw(1) * par.ke(1); % add model prediction as third value end

 This part calls the ODE solver (or the explicit model in simplefun.m) to calculate the output (the value of the state variables over time).
 There is generally no need to modify this part.
 The solver ode45 generally works well.
 For stiff problems, the solver might become very slow; you can try ode15s instead.